Brasil-Rental-Karts/brk-backend/src/migrations/README.md

 ## Migration Files

 - `1000000000000-UnifiedMigration.ts` - The unified migration file that contains all database setup required for the application.
+- `1748500000000-RemoveClubAddChampionship.ts` - Migration that removes the Clubs table and adds the Championships table.

 ## Running Migrations